Johnny Sauter: NASCAR

-2001–2005
+2001–2008

-In 2001, following Sauter's ASA Championship, Richard Childress Racing invited him to drive the No. 21 Rockwell Automation-sponsored Chevrolet in five Busch Series races.
-Sauter finished in the Top 15 in three of his five Busch starts, including a fifth-place finish in the AutoLite Fram 250 at Richmond, which was his first start in the series.
+In 2001, following Sauter's ASA Championship, Richard Childress Racing invited him to drive the No. 21 Rockwell Automation Chevrolet in five Busch Series races.
+Sauter finished in the top-fifteen in three of his five Busch starts, including a fifth place finish in the AutoLite Fram 250 at Richmond, which was his first start in the series.

-In 2002, Childress hired Sauter to run a full Busch Series schedule in the No. 2 AC Delco-sponsored Chevrolet.
-He notched five Top 10 finishes, including his first Busch Series win in the Tropicana Twister 300 at the Chicagoland Speedway, despite skipping one race.
-Sauter was involved in one of the biggest accidents in NASCAR history in the Aaron's 312 at Talladega, where 33 of 43 cars were involved, and 15 of them were taken out of the race.
-In 2003, Sauter drove for Childress Racing and the Curb Agajanian Performance Group in the Busch Series, piloting the No. 21 PayDay-sponsored Chevrolet and the No. 43 Channellock/Curb Records-sponsored Chevrolet.
-He captured 14 Top 10 finishes in 34 Busch Series starts, including a win at Richmond in the No. 43.
+In 2002, Childress hired Sauter to run a full Busch Series schedule in the No. 2 AC Delco Chevrolet.
+He notched five top-ten finishes, including his first Busch Series win in the Tropicana Twister 300 at the Chicagoland Speedway, despite skipping one race.
+Sauter was involved in one of the biggest accidents in NASCAR history in the Aaron's 312 at Talladega, where 33 of 43 cars were involved, and fifteen of them were taken out of the race.
+In 2003, Sauter drove for Childress Racing and the Curb Agajanian Performance Group in the Busch Series, piloting the No. 21 PayDay Chevrolet and the No. 43 Channellock/Curb Records-sponsored Chevrolet.
+He captured fourteen top-ten finishes in 34 Busch Series starts, including a win at Richmond in the No. 43.
 Sauter finished the 2003 season eighth in the driver standings and, together with Kevin Harvick, led the No. 21 car to the owners' points championship.

-During the 2003 season, Sauter also made his Winston Cup debut, driving the No. 4 Kodak Easy Share-sponsored Pontiac Grand Prix for five races with Morgan-McClure Motorsports.
+During the 2003 season, Sauter also made his Winston Cup debut, driving the No. 4 Kodak Easy Share Pontiac Grand Prix for five races with Morgan-McClure Motorsports.
 His best start in five races was a 23rd at Loudon, and he also missed a race at Kansas Speedway.
-He also ran three races in the Craftsman Truck Series for Fasscore Motorsports, and had a tenth-place run at Richmond.
-Childress hired Sauter to drive the No. 30 AOL-sponsored Chevrolet in Winston Cup full-time in 2004.
+He also ran three races in the Craftsman Truck Series for Fasscore Motorsports and had a tenth place run at Richmond.
+Childress hired Sauter to drive the No. 30 American Online Chevrolet in Winston Cup full-time in 2004.
 After thirteen races, he was replaced by Dave Blaney, but later attempted two races in Childress' No. 33 car, but did not qualify for either of them.
-Towards the end of the season, he began running the No. 09 Miccosukee Gaming & Resorts-sponsored Dodge Intrepid for Phoenix Racing, and had a best finish of 29th.
-He also ran a full Busch schedule with Brewco Motorsports that season, driving the No. 27 Kleenex-sponsored Pontiac to an 18th-place points finish.
+Towards the end of the season, he began running the No. 09 Miccosukee Gaming & Resorts Dodge Intrepid for Phoenix Racing and had a best finish of 29th.
+He also ran a full Busch schedule with Brewco Motorsports that season, driving the No. 27 Kleenex Pontiac Grand Prix and Chevy Monte Carlo to an 18th-place points finish.

 Sauter joined Phoenix full-time in 2005, with Yellow Transportation becoming the team's primary sponsor.
-He had 11 Top 10 finishes and a win at his home track at Milwaukee, and improved his position in points to twelfth for the year.
+He had eleven top-ten finishes and a win at his home track at Milwaukee and improved his position in points to twelfth for the year.
 However, Sauter was disqualified at Texas after his car failed a post-race inspection.
-Sauter and Phoenix also competed in ten Cup races, posting a ninth-place finish at Phoenix.
+Sauter and Phoenix also competed in ten Cup races, posting a ninth place finish at Phoenix.